 Thank you, Fred, for being my nursling.

-*If you buy anything on Amazon, including Mayim’s book, by using these links, a portion of the profits will go to support Mayim’s writing on Kveller.
+Check out Mayim’s book about attachment parenting and about raising empowered girls.
+If you buy anything on Amazon, including Mayim’s book, by using these links, a portion of the profits will go to support Mayim’s writing on Kveller.